We’re overjoyed to announce that ‘Fixing the future’ is back. And this year it’s bigger, better and faster – because the future can’t wait.

 ⚡14.
 Best UK food producer: Kimberley Bell

-Winner of the 2018 BBC Food and Farming Award 2018 for best food producer, the founder of Small Food Bakery creates breads that taste radically different and connects farms to the end result.
-Kimberley advocates for change in the way we grow, produce, trade, cook, eat, think about food.
+Within an open plan kitchen in an old school-turned-arts centre in inner city Nottingham, UK, a celebration of biodiversity, flavour and farmer-miller-baker partnerships is being baked – in the form of sourdough loaves, pizza, crisp breads, cakes and naturally leavened pastries.
+Winner of the BBC Food and Farming Award 2018 for best food producer, its founder Kimberley Bell creates breads that taste radically different and connects farms to the end result.
+She advocates for change in the way we grow, produce, trade, cook, eat, think about food.

 ⚡15.
 Biodiversity conservationist: Dr Lin Li